Active listening can be a powerful tool to improve communication and build a positive relationship with your teenage child.

 Show that you’re trying to understand

-Try to avoid making judgements in your summary.
+Try to avoid making judgments in your summary.
 For example:

-- Judgmental – ‘You want to stay out too late’.
+- It’s judgmental to say – ‘You want to stay out too late’.

-- Nonjudgmental – ‘You want to stay out until midnight’.
+- It’s nonjudgmental to say – ‘You want to stay out until midnight’.

-Then invite your child to tell you more about what he’s thinking and feeling.
-Often when you use active listening and repeat back the speaker’s words, it acts as an invitation because the person will say more to correct you or further explain what he’s thinking.
+Invite your child to tell you more about what he’s thinking and feeling.
+Often when you use active listening and repeat back the speaker’s words, it acts as an invitation because your child feels heard.
+This can encourage him to explain further or say more about what he’s thinking.